Japan tax break aims to lure Mrs. Watanabe from deflationary bunker

 In anticipation, Japan's mutual fund market has exploded with new offerings.
 In September, a total of 127 new investment trust funds were launched, the highest tally for a single month since December 1998, according to the Investment Trusts Association of Japan.

-The government-sponsored investment plan modeled after Britain's individual savings accounts will provide a five-year tax holiday on dividends and capital gains provided the money is invested in stocks, mutual funds or exchange-traded funds.
+The government-sponsored investment plan modelled after Britain's individual savings accounts will provide a five-year tax holiday on dividends and capital gains provided the money is invested in stocks, mutual funds or exchange-traded funds.

 Investments in Japanese government bonds and corporate bonds do not qualify, a step intended to push Japanese savers out of the shelters they have favored over 15 years of deflation and economic stagnation.